-Under the Plan, your Hours of Service determine how you earn two types of service: Credited Service and Vesting Service.
+Under the Plan, your Hours of Service determine how you earn two types of service:

-- Years of Credited Service are used to determine the amount of the pension benefit to which you are entitled. - Years of Vesting Service are used to determine your eligibility for, or right to, a future benefit if your industry employment ends before you retire and qualify for one of the other benefits available under the Plan, including your eligibility for Early Retirement.
+- years of Credited Service are used to determine the amount of the pension benefit you will receive at retirement. - years of Vesting Service are used to determine your eligibility for, or right to, a future benefit if your industry employment ends before you retire and qualify for one of the other benefits available under the Plan, including your eligibility for Early Retirement.
 Years of Vesting Service are also used to determine your status under the Plan following an absence or a period of reduced employment.